progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--There are a lot of great things about Git, but one feature that can cause issues is the fact that a `git clone` downloads the entire history of the project, including every version of every file.
 This is fine if the whole thing is source code, because Git is highly optimized to compress that data efficiently.
 However, if someone at any point in the history of your project added a single huge file, every clone for all time will be forced to download that large file, even if it was removed from the project in the very next commit.
 Because it’s reachable from the history, it will always be there.-->

 Git ist in vielerlei Hinsicht unschlagbar, aber es gibt auch Features, die Probleme verursachen können.
-Ein solches Problem kann darin bestehen, daß `git clone` die vollständige Historie eines Projektes herunter lädt, d.h. jede einzelne Version jeder einzelnen Datei.
+Ein solches Problem kann darin bestehen, dass `git clone` die vollständige Historie eines Projektes herunter lädt, d.h. jede einzelne Version jeder einzelnen Datei.
 Das ist eine feine Sache, solange es sich um Quellcode handelt, den Git ist darauf optimiert, diese Art von Daten effizient zu komprimieren.
 Wenn allerdings irgendwann einmal eine einzelne, sehr große Datei zur Versionskontrolle hinzugefügt wurde, wird jeder Clone dieses Repositories diese Datei gezwungenermaßen herunter laden müssen – auch dann, wenn die Datei inzwischen aus dem Repository entfernt würde.
 Weil sie über die Historie erreichbar ist, muß die Datei vorhanden sein.

 <!--This can be a huge problem when you’re converting Subversion or Perforce repositories into Git.
 Because you don’t download the whole history in those systems, this type of addition carries few consequences.
 If you did an import from another system or otherwise find that your repository is much larger than it should be, here is how you can find and remove large objects.-->

 Hierin kann ein großes Problem bestehen, wenn Du Subversion oder Perforce Repositories nach Git konvertierst.
 Weil Du in diesen Systemen nicht die gesamte Historie herunter lädst, kann diese Art von (xxx addition??? hu? xxx) einige unangenehme Konsequenzen haben.
-Wenn Du Dein Repository aus einem anderen System importiert hast oder aus irgendeinem anderen Grunde findest, daß es sehr viel größer ist als es eigentlich sein sollte, kannst Du große Objekte wie folgt suchen und entfernen.
+Wenn Du Dein Repository aus einem anderen System importiert hast oder aus irgendeinem anderen Grunde findest, dass es sehr viel größer ist als es eigentlich sein sollte, kannst Du große Objekte wie folgt suchen und entfernen.

 <!--Be warned: this technique is destructive to your commit history.
 It rewrites every commit object downstream from the earliest tree you have to modify to remove a large file reference.
 If you do this immediately after an import, before anyone has started to base work on the commit, you’re fine — otherwise, you have to notify all contributors that they must rebase their work onto your new commits.-->

-Sei dir allerdings bewußt, daß diese Technik die Commit Historie zerstört.
+Sei dir allerdings bewußt, dass diese Technik die Commit Historie zerstört.
 Sie schreibt angefangen beim ursprünglichen Tree jedes einzelne Commit Objekt neu, um die jeweilige, große Datei zu entfernen.
 Wenn Du das direkt nach einem Import tust, d.h. bevor jemand angefangen hat, auf der Basis eines Commits zu arbeiten, ist das in Ordnung – andernfalls müssen alle Mitarbeiter ihre Arbeit auf Deinen Commit rebasen.

 <!--To demonstrate, you’ll add a large file into your test repository, remove it in the next commit, find it, and remove it permanently from the repository.
 First, add a large object to your history:-->